 This lists all the matrices within the MxModel myModel1Run.
 In the current case there is only one.
-If we want to display just a specific argument of that matrix, we first add a dollar sign \$, followed by the name of the matrix, and an \$ sign prior to the required argument.
-Thus both arguments within an object and specific elements of the same argument type are preceded by the \$ symbol.
+If we want to display just a specific argument of that matrix, we first add a dollar sign, followed by the name of the matrix, and an \$ symbol prior to the required argument.
+Thus arguments within an object are preceded by the \$ symbol; specific elements of the same argument type are preceded by the \$ sign.